walkframe/covertable/typescript/README.md

 ]
 ```

-Warning: Order of object iteration is not guaranteed in TypeScript(JavaScript).
+Warning: Order of object iteration is not guaranteed in JavaScript.
-So even if factors and seed are not changed, output combination is not necessarily the same.
+Therefore, even if factors and seed are not changed, output combination is not necessarily the same.

 ## Options
 `covertable.make` function has options as `object` at 2nd argument.